ethyca/fides/docs/fides/docs/installation/configuration.md

 ## Configuration file

-After initializing Fides, a default configuration file will be generated and placed within the `.fides` directory.
-The following is an example of a default Fides configuration file:
+After initializing Fides, a default configuration file will be generated and placed within the `.fides` directory:

 ```toml title="fides.toml"
 [database]